Will Google's Pixel 6 and 6 Pro work with 5G? The answer is complicated

 What should you do?

 The carrier support for the Pixel 6 is a big problem.
-Nobody wants to buy a phone, find out it doesn't work as expected then have to return it and go through the process again.
-Unfortunately, right now, the only way to know you're getting a Pixel that works with your carrier is to buy directly from them.
+Nobody wants to buy a phone, find out it doesn't work as expected and then have to return it and go through the process again.
+Unfortunately, right now the only way to know you're getting a Pixel that works with your carrier is to buy directly from that carrier.

-If you are able to take advantage of a trade-in or upgrade deal, this might not be a bad option particularly at AT&T or Verizon where the deal could offset the price difference between buying from a carrier or buying from Google.
+If you're able to take advantage of a trade-in or upgrade deal this might not be a bad option, particularly at AT&T or Verizon where the deal could offset the price difference between buying from a carrier or buying from Google.

 As for buying directly from Google?
 You may want to hold off until the company clarifies what is going on.